danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 ### Automatic change detection

 The `BannerComponent` tests frequently call `detectChanges`.
-Some testers prefer that the Angular test environment run change detection automatically.
+Some testers prefer that the Engular test environment run change detection automatically.

 That's possible by configuring the `TestBed` with the `ComponentFixtureAutoDetect` provider.
 First import it from the testing utility library: